aexol-studio/vendure-nextjs-storefront/README.md

 ```
 ### 5. Run the project locally using ```npm run dev```.

 <br />

 ## <span>⚡</span>Zeus

-We use GraphQL Zeus to provide the Selectors for certain GraphQL query parts.
+We use GraphQL Zeus to provide the Selectors for certain GraphQL queries.
 You can think of Selectors as fragments in GraphQL, just with extra type-safety.

 <br />